expath/tools-saxon/doc/README.md

 Typically, the beginning of `call()` will use `Parameters`, and the end will use `Return`.
 The stuff in between is your business logic.
 The useful code you created an extension function for.
+Parameters objects are returned by the method `checkParams()`.

 ```java
 @Override